numpy/numpydoc/doc/install.rst

         numpydoc_xref_ignore = {'type', 'optional', 'default'}

     The default is an empty set.
-numpydoc_use_autodoc_signature : bool
-    Should numpydoc defer to Sphinx's autodoc to format the signature?
-    ``False`` by default.
 numpydoc_edit_link : bool
   .. deprecated:: edit your HTML template instead